top of page

 Purple Stripe.

 Similar to Russian Red but with slightly less heat and all the flavour.
 Grows into medium to large bulbs and will store nicely from 6 to 8 months.
 Comes to us from Westwold, British Columbia.
-Jennings Red is a good choice when making Garlic and Chive buttter.
+Jennings Red is a good choice when making Garlic and Chive butter.
 Check the recipe out on the Recipe page.

 • Purple Stripe